cnguy/kayn/README.md

 var REGIONS = require('regions')

 /*
   Default region for every method call is NA, but you can set it during initialization as shown below.
+  To not use the built-in rate limiter, do not pass in anyything into limits.
 */
 var k = new Kindred({
   key: RIOT_API_KEY,
-  defaultRegion: REGIONS.NORTH_AMERICA, // na by default
+  defaultRegion: REGIONS.NORTH_AMERICA,
-  debug: true // false by default
+  debug: true,
+  limits: [ [10, 10], [500, 600] ] // default
+  // 10 requests per 10 seconds
+  // 500 requests per 10 minutes
 })

 /*